meta-space-org/playnetwork/README.md

 # PlayNetwork

 This is a solution to run [PlayCanvas engine](https://github.com/playcanvas/engine) on the back-end for authoritative multiplayer games and applications.
-Which takes care of network synchronization and allows you to focus on gameplay logic.
+Which takes care of network synchronization, mesh-communication, and allows you to focus on gameplay logic.

 This mainly focuses on a session/match-based type of application and is not a solution for MMOs.